About the University

 The University offers more than 100 graduate and undergraduate programs in the sciences and mathematics, business and public management, arts and humanities, health sciences, education and social work, music, and interdisciplinary studies.
 See Programs at West Chester for a complete listing of degree programs.
 Undergraduates are encouraged to participate in experiential learning opportunities, which range from internships to collaborative research with faculty members.
 Several years ago, WCU launched a Summer Undergraduate Research Institute that offers even more undergraduates the chance to pursue significant research.
 Service learning is an integral component of many courses at West Chester and the keystone of the Honors College.

 Currently, more than 17,000 undergraduate and graduate students are enrolled at West Chester University.
 WCU is one of the most sought-after universities in the mid-Atlantic region.
 We received more than 14,000 applications for the fall 2017 first-year class, which was comprised of 2,550 students.
 We are the largest state-owned university in the Commonwealth of Pennsylvania and the premier state institution in such key measures as retention and graduation rates.
 Our entering students come from the top third of their high school class, and their SAT scores significantly outpace the state and national averages.

-Distance education — comrising both fully online and hybrid programs involving limited campus time — is helping WCU to meet enrollment demands.
-The University also offers a variety of programs at our Center City Philadelphia location, including an RN-to-BSN program in Nursing, a B.S. in Business Management, both a B.S.W. and M.S.W. in Social Work, and an M.S. in Transformative Education and Social Change, an M.P.A. in Public Administration, and a Certificate in Urban Education.
+Distance education — comprising both fully online and hybrid programs involving limited campus time — is helping WCU to meet enrollment demands.
+The University also offers a variety of programs at a Center City Philadelphia location, including an award-winning RN-to-BSN program in Nursing, a B.S. in Business Management, both a B.S.W. and M.S.W. in Social Work, an M.S. in Transformative Education and Social Change, an M.P.A. in Public Administration, and a Certificate in Urban Education.